“If it shows on the compass you’re late… Hun”

 Dutch Olympic Sailing Team

 I’m working with the Dutch Olympic sailors and their coaches to transfer their knowledge to business and leadership.
-I’m in the midst of writing my new book ‘Passion for Performance’ in which we talk about flow, decision making, coaching and organizing for performance.
-The book will be published spring 2017.
+I’ve written a book ‘Passion for Performance’ in which they share their journey to the Olympics and we talk about flow, decision making, coaching and organizing for performance.
+The book is published in 2018.